- New supercharged V-6 base engine

 Though the Range Rover got a full redesign just last year, the changes keep coming for 2014 which brings with it the introduction of a new base engine, a supercharged V-6, along with stop-start technology which improves fuel economy even more.
 Last year, the Range Rover added a new aluminum unibody structure (it is still the only SUV to feature one) along with liberal use of aluminum in the front/rear suspension for drastic weight savings, around 700 pounds.

-Styling has also evolved, the 2013 Range Rover is sleeker and less boxy than its predecessor thanks to a lower roofline and a small increase in length.
-It still maintains the high-walled stance that has become the model’s signature and the blacked out pillars which gives the roof a floating appearance.
-Other changes include a new front grille and new wheel designs, while a panoramic glass roof and power side steps are optional.
+Exterior styling also evolved in the redesign, the latest Range Rover is sleeker and less boxy than its predecessor thanks to a lower roofline and a small increase in length.
+The high-walled stance that has become the model’s signature remains, as do the blacked out pillars which give the roof (available in black or silver) a floating appearance.
+Other changes included a new front grille and new wheel designs.
+A panoramic glass roof and power side steps for easier entry/egress are optional.